eym55/my_work/README.md

 # my_work
-Projects from my time at Tulane.
+Some miscellanous projects and scripts from my time at Tulane.